 13-III.F.
-Prohibition against Terminating Tenancy of Victims of Domestic Violence, Dating Violence, and Stalking any guest or other person under the tenant's control, shall not be cause for termination of the tenancy or occupancy rights, if the tenant or immediate family member of the tenant's family is the victim or threatened victim of that abuse."
+Prohibition against Terminating Tenancy of Victims of Domestic Violence, Dating Violence, and Stalking

+The Violence against Women Reauthorization Act of 2005 (VAWA), provides that "criminal activity directly relating to domestic violence, dating violence, or stalking, engaged in by a member of a tenant's household or any guest or other person under the tenant's control, shall not be cause for termination of the tenancy or occupancy rights, if the tenant or immediate family member of the tenant's family is the victim or threatened victim of that abuse."